-Serbia: Gas market liberalization, Gasprom-Srbijagas and wholesale suppliers5.
-November 2014. / News Serbia Energy
+Serbia: Gas market liberalization, Gasprom-Srbijagas and wholesale suppliers, News Serbia Energy

 There are 33 licensed public gas suppliers in Serbia, and they purchase gas from Srbijagas, which a state chose in the tender as their supplier.
 Under the terms of the tender, the wholesale gas price will continue to change when there is a change of import prices and quantities of domestic gas and it will be also adjusted to the dollar exchange rate.
 Gas prices are different in public suppliers, because of the different costs of distribution systems, or network fees.
 The Energy Agency issued the licenses for gas suppliers, which currently there are 26, and for the public gas suppliers.